Palamism

-Palamism or the Palamite theology comprises the teachings of Gregory Palamas (c.
+Palamism or the Palamite theology comprises the teachings of Saint Gregory Palamas (c.
 1296 – 1359), whose writings defended the Eastern Orthodox practice of Hesychasm against the attack of Barlaam.
 Followers of Palamas are sometimes referred to as Palamites.

 Seeking to defend the assertion that humans can become like God through deification without compromising God's transcendence, Palamas distinguished between God's inaccessible essence and the energies through which he becomes known and enables others to share his divine life.
 The central idea of the Palamite theology is a distinction between the divine essence and the divine energies that is not a merely conceptual distinction.

 Palamism is a central element of Eastern Orthodox theology, being made into dogma in the Eastern Orthodox Church by the Hesychast councils.

 Palamism has been described as representing "the deepest assimilation of the monastic and dogmatic traditions, combined with a repudiation of the philosophical notion of the exterior wisdom".

 Historically, Western Christianity has tended to reject Palamism, especially the essence–energies distinction, sometimes characterizing it as a heretical introduction of an unacceptable division in the Trinity.
 Further, the practices used by the later hesychasts to achieve theosis were characterized as "magic" by the Western Christians.
 More recently, some Roman Catholic thinkers have taken a positive view of Palamas's teachings, including the essence–energies distinction, arguing that it does not represent an insurmountable theological division between Roman Catholicism and Eastern Orthodoxy.

 The rejection of Palamism by the West and by those in the East who favoured union with the West (the "Latinophrones"), actually contributed to its acceptance in the East, according to Martin Jugie, who adds: "Very soon Latinism and Antipalamism, in the minds of many, would come to be seen as one and the same thing".